 As type 1 diabetes never leaves, these people might have harder times during holidays when everyone around them enjoys foods they are not allowed to eat.

-People with type 1 diabetes are their own nurse, mathematician, and dietician every day in order to lead a normal life.
+People with type 1 diabetes are their own nurses, mathematician, and dietician every day in order to lead a normal life.

 Don’t avoid asking them for a slice of your birthday cake as they know how to handle their blood glucose level better than you do.

-Around 71 percent of type 1 diabetics feel as they are seen as a failure of personal responsibility or a burden on the healthcare system.
+Around ADD feel as they are seen as a failure of personal responsibility or a burden on the healthcare system.

 They are used to being surrounded by people who can’t make a difference between type 1 diabetes and type 2 diabetes.
 So, you can help them by learning more about their disease, showing them you understand their condition.